TylerLubeck/comp20-team3/README.md

 ###Data Collected & Used###

-Popular music data by location (Echonest)
+Popular radio stations from I Heart Radio

 ###Algorithms or Special Techniques###